 When starting out, the focus tends to be on bylaws, fundraising strategies, and other requirements, like financial reporting.
 Soon, attention shifts to evaluation, human resources, and even marketing.
 Over time, organizational and leadership development emerge as areas to address.
 And, throughout it all, there’s the issue of board roles and responsibilities.

 Are there other topics to grasp?
 Plenty!
 Is it humanly possible for anyone to know all of the “best practices” and tools and templates of the trade?
 Unlikely at best.

 Thankfully, for whatever the issue-at-hand, you don’t have to re-invent the wheel or spend hours tracking it down.
-501 Commons, through the Statewide Nonprofit Resource Directory, has curated some of the best in the business.
-With over 20 categories and countless more subcategories, the list of resources is too long to include.
+501 Commons, through the Nonprofit Resource Directory, has curated some of the best in the business.
+With 20+ categories and countless more subcategories, the list of resources is too long to include.
 But here’s a sampling of what you’ll find: